Johnny-Morgan/hike-logger/static/testing/TESTING.md

     - Confirmed that the hike was added to the table in the hikes page.

-    - Checked that the hike is added to latest hikes on the home page.
+    - Checked that the hike is added to the latest hikes on the home page.

     - Confirmed that the correct flash message was displayed.